Next Generation Investigator Awards

 All applicants must provide the following with their application:

-The deadline to submit applications is April 17, 2023.
+The deadline to submit applications was March 29, 2024.

 For more information on CASSS Next Generation Investigator Awards, click here.